dsouths/PROJECT---3/README.md

 * <b>martina_mentor - </b>my mentor Martina who was always on hand to answer any questions
 * <b>Code Institute Channel on Slack - </b> I found this a great resource with many knowledgeable people who were more than willing to answer my questions & help out.
-* <b>Youtube</b> - I found a number of tutorials on youtube useful in helping me understand the structure & syntax of Python.
+* <b>Youtube</b> - I found a number of tutorials on youtube useful in helping me understand the structure & syntax of Python, including those by MikhailLenko, Kite, Shaun Halverson, MJ Codes & Kylie Ying.
 I used these as a basis for my project & built my World Cup 22 edition around this.
-They were helpful in understanding functions, while loops, lists & list methods.
+They were helpful in understanding functions, while loops, lists & list methods such as append.

 <h3>Final Note</h3>

-I found this project to be particularly challenging, even more so than HTML & CSS.
-It was rewarding when functions worked correctly but was very frustrating when bugs appeared or functions would not work correctly.
-Through perseverance & the aid of my colleagues in the code institute slack channel, reviewing the Javascript module from Code Institute numerous times,  my mentor Martina, stack overflow threads & youtube tutorials I was able to improve my understanding of Javascript structure, functions & syntax.
+I found this project challenging, as it was my first experience with Python.
+Through perseverance & the aid of my colleagues in the code institute slack channel, reviewing the Python module from Code Institute numerous times,  my mentor Martina, stack overflow threads & youtube tutorials I was able to improve my understanding of Python structure, functions & syntax.
 I hope to build on the skills I have developed & realise I can improve my knowledge futher by continuing to build other projects, which I plan to do.

 Thank you